Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, providing a good balance of specificity, ambiguity, and misdirection to create an engaging challenge.
+The clues are generally well-structured.
+Strengthening the misinformed clues would enhance the difficulty and create more effective misdirection.

 ---